Continuous Variable Structured Collision Models: Examples

 where $D_S^{\text{RN}}$ represents the free evolution of the system's oscillator with the renormalised frequency $\bar\omega_S$, which depends on the coupling constants $\lambda_{E_i}$.
 The matrix $V_{\rm{Sp}}$ reads

 Some of the terms in Eq.~\eqref{eq:Discrete Lyapunov} may lead to difficulties in taking the continuous limit, as the method of rescaling used in Sec.~\ref{sec; BS Example} may lead to divergences.
 In this model, the rescaling method would require taking $\tilde\lambda_{E_m}^2\delta t\to {\rm const.}$ as $\delta t\to 0$.
 However when doing so, the term $D_S^{\text{RN}}$ would diverge through its dependence on $\bar\omega_S$, due to the divergence of $\tilde\lambda_{E_m}$.
+We remark, however, that using a finite $\delta t$, as in the discrete evolution, would not lead to any mathematical issue.
+As the continuous time limit is not possible in the general case, we instead propagate the system through Eq.~\eqref{eq:sigma(t + dt)} to avoid the approximation due to the Taylor expansion in $\delta t$.

 While the discrete propagation model has been presented as generic so far, we shall focus on interactions with the center of mass frequency, as this case requires discrete propagation.
 Such interactions, i.e. those with an individual chosen normal mode frequency $\tilde\omega_{E_{m'}}$, can be achieved by choosing couplings $\lambda_{E_i} = \lambda_E G_{m'i} $, where $\lambda_E$ is the overall coupling strength.